-A few years ago, when visiting my daughter in Los Angeles, I was on a walk through West L.A. when I ran across a homeless man collecting cans and bottles from a dumpster.
+Back several years ago, when visiting my daughter in Los Angeles, I was on a walk through West L.A. when I ran across a homeless man collecting cans and bottles from a dumpster.
 I stopped and we talked for about for fifteen minutes.

 “Well I see more cheap brand cans in the garbage than I used to.
-Even last year when things were supposedly worse, people still drank Coke and Budweiser.
+Even last year when things were supposedly worse, people still drank Coke and Corona.
 But now it’s changed.”
 It’s Shasta and Natural Light.

 His astute observation was definitely not a perspective I would have gotten through my normal channels.
-But it made sense – and for this locale it was probably more accurate than any economics professor would have come up with a few blocks down the street at UCLA.
+But it made sense – and for here it was probably more accurate than any economics professor would have come up with a few blocks down the street at UCLA.
 But that was only the start of what turned out to be a very memorable day.

 One of our most energetic workers was an attractive young woman named Veronica.
 I thought she was just another of the volunteers like me … but she wasn’t.
-She’d been living on the streets in Skid Row for the last two and half years.
+She’d been living in Skid Row for the last two and half years.
 I commented that she didn’t look like she was in the situation she was.
 This was her response:

 “I may be homeless, but I don’t have to look like I’m homeless.
 If I look like I’m homeless, I’ll always be homeless.”